 A fast website downloads in under 3 seconds.
 A decent LCP time is under 2.5 seconds.

-WordPress speed optimization – How to enhance speed ja increase website performance
+WordPress speed optimization – How to enhance speed and increase website performance

 Now that we have the fundamentals covered, the next step is to get into WordPress speed optimization’s practical aspects.